Photo from New York Times article

 Offering Analysis and Comment on News from Wireless, Telecom, Cable TV, IPTV, Internet and Technology

 "Jeff Kagan became the single most widely quoted analyst in the telecommunications industry" says Dick Martin, Executive Vice President of Public Relations at AT&T (retired) in his book "Tough Calls: AT&T and the Hard Lessons Learned from the Telecom Wars"

 "My job is simply to comment on and help spread the news of the industry."
 Jeff Kagan Analyst

 Kagan shares his opinion on What's Hot, What's Not, Why and What's coming Next!

-He gives comments to the media for free and charges everyone else.
+Giving comment to the media for free and charging everyone else.